Skip to Main Content

 Children should be encouraged to swallow oral solid dose forms (tablets and capsules) where possible:

-Where children are unable to swallow whole oral dosage forms, we provide advice on how to give doses by dispersing or crushing tablets or by opening capsules.
+When children cannot swallow whole oral dosage forms, we advise on giving doses by dispersing or crushing tablets or by opening capsules.
 Use in this way may be outside the product licence and is thus “off-label”.

 Dispersing or crushing

-They are film-coated but can be dispersed in water, or crushed and mixed with liquid or soft food.
-Crushing tablets should not be undertaken by anyone with a penicillin allergy.
+The tablets are film-coated but can be dispersed in water or crushed and mixed with liquid or soft food.
+Crushing tablets should not be performed by anyone with a macrolide allergy.

 Dispersing tablets